seqeralabs/migtool/README.md

 Implements a no-frills DB migration tool inspired by Flyway.

-Migration files are a simple collection of DDL/MDL statements separated by `;` character, that can be stored either in a local directory or as resources in the application classpath.
+Migration files are a simple collection of SQL DDL/DML statements separated by `;` character, that can be stored either in a local directory or as resources in the application classpath.
+In addition, the migration files can be written in Groovy in order to run scripts using [`groovy-sql`](https://groovy-lang.org/databases.html).

-Only requirement is that migration files follow the pattern `V99__Some_name`, where `99` can be any integer value.
+Only requirement is that migration files follow the pattern `V99__Some_name.[sql|groovy]`, where `99` can be any integer value.